ksu-cs-textbooks/cis300/content/11-graphs/breadth-first.md

 This is certainly true when we add the outgoing edges from *u*, as all these edges have the same priority.
-Furthermore, whenever we remove an edge with priority *p*, any edges we subsequently add have priority *p*Ã‚Â +Ã‚Â 1, which must be the maximum priority in the min-priority queue.
+Furthermore, whenever we remove an edge with priority *p*, any edges we subsequently add have priority *p* + 1, which must be the maximum priority in the min-priority queue.

 As a result of this behavior, we can replace the min-priority queue with